Banana & Sorghum Beer Production

 Brew Your Own Banana and Sorghum Beer

 Why pay for your beer, when you can make your own?
-The good people of Rwanda will show you how. [..]
+While on your trip to Africa, the good people of Rwanda will show you how.

 Did you know that bananas are berries?
 How about that they’re radioactive?
 Well, most food is and so are we, but bananas are so special that they’re used in school as a measure of radioactivity.

 Yet, the most exciting thing about bananas, by far, is that you can make beer out of them.
 How?
-Using these step-by-step instructions:
+Follow these step-by-step instructions:

 Brewing Banana Beer (Kwe Nga Urwagwa)